In This Article

 This approach works in the US, but not in Mexico.
 So the Americans are surprised why they don’t hear anything from their Mexican colleagues.

-Then, when it comes to cultural competency training, this skill is practiced by both the US and, if possible, by the Mexican participants.
+- Then, when it comes to cultural competency training, this skill is practiced by both the US and, if possible, by the Mexican participants.
+Both parties are given the tools to learn how to effectively, and with less frustration (and loss of time and money) communicate with each other.

 Watch Chris Speak